Will the ‘Gates of Hell’ crater ever die out in this remote desert?

-Rain doesn't often fall there, but even when it does fall it's unable to put out this everlasting fire.
-AccuWeather spoke to the only person to have climbed down into the crater and he explained what he found down there.
+Rain doesn’t often fall there, but even when it does it’s unable to put out this everlasting fire.
+AccuWeather spoke to the only person to have climbed down into the crater even as it grows more dangerous.

-For 50 years, the "Gates of Hell," formally known as the Darvaza gas crater, has illuminated the skies of the Karakum Desert in Turkmenistan, yet it remains a mystery to most.
+For more than 50 years, the glow of the blazing "Gates of Hell" inferno, formally known as the Darvaza gas crater, has illuminated the skies of the Karakum Desert in Turkmenistan, yet it remains a mystery to most.

-George Kourounis, who traveled to the center of the fiery pit, told AccuWeather that the Gates of Hell "is one of the most interesting places on Earth."
+Canadian-born scientific explorer George Kourounis, the only person to have descended into the center of the fiery pit, told AccuWeather that the Gates of Hell "is one of the most interesting places on Earth."

-One hundred feet deep and 230 feet wide, it was created when a drilling rig collapsed into a sinkhole leaking methane while prospectors were on the hunt for natural gas.
-At some point it caught fire, although Kourounis said no one is sure if the blaze was set intentionally or not, and it has remained on fire ever since, for nearly half a century.
+Measuring 230 feet wide and 100 feet deep, the crater was formed when a drilling rig collapsed into a sinkhole in 1971, leaking methane while prospectors were on the hunt for natural gas.
+At some point it caught fire, although Kourounis said no one knows for sure if the blaze was set intentionally or not, and it has remained on fire ever since, for half a century.

-Kourounis is the only person known to have descended into the center of the crater; he led an expedition for National Geographic to take soil samples at the bottom in 2013.
+Kourounis led an expedition for National Geographic to take soil samples at the bottom in 2013.

 "The idea was to look to find out if there was any kind of bacteria that were living in this really extreme environment," he said.
 "There are planets outside of our solar system that have hot, methane-rich environments.
 So, if we could find even microscopic bacteria living in this crater, it could give us clues as to where we might want to look for life on other planets."